Basic Approach

 Initiatives for Foreign Technical Intern Trainees

-According to survey results, we conduct additional interviews with suppliers who responded that they employ foreign technical intern trainees to confirm that there are no issues with the legal compliance and employment status of the supervising organization and the host company.
+Since fiscal 2024, we have expanded the questions in the CSR procurement survey for suppliers employing foreign technical intern trainees to confirm that there are no issues with the legal compliance and employment conditions of the supervising organization or the host company.

 Training and Awareness Activities